Knoph1/Hospital-Management/README.md

 - Can delete their appointment, when doctor attended their appointment.

 ### Patient
-- Create account for admit in hospital.
-Login (approval required by hospital admin, then only patient can login).
+- Create account for admit in hospital, Log in (approval required by hospital admin, then only patient can login).
 - Can view assigned doctor's details like (specialization, mobile, address).
 - Can view their booked appointment status (pending/confirmed by admin).
 - Can book appointments (approval required by admin).